siyu2002/SC1015_Predict_Laptop_Price/README.md

 We have tried 3 different regression methods in order to find out which method is the most effective in creating the best regression model.

 1) Decision Tree
+Often leads to data fragmentation, and overfitting of the model

 2) Random Forest